jeras/synthesis-primitives/README.md

 The transposed table is my attempt to convey the idea of using logarithm of 2, the opposite operation to power of 2.
 HDL languages Verilog/SystemVerilog and VHDL do not provide a synthesizable logarithm operator.
-A similar approach is often used to implement this conversion in software.
+A similar approach is often used to implement this conversion in software, on RISC-V the `WIDTH` would be `XLEN` (GPR register width, 32-bit on RV32 and 64-bit on RV64).

 An explicitly linear implementation of the operation can be written with slightly more compact code.